alicgrdmr1845/tf-project-html-web-page-public-to-private-routing/README.md

 ![terraform project view](https://user-images.githubusercontent.com/95598307/225378215-1d2b37c1-b02b-4f3f-b75f-ee8b6f11b769.png)

 Lastly you can check the connection with application gateway public ip.
 As you know application gateway is working with layer 7 so it will work with url based routing.
-We connected application gateway with image pool.
+We connected to application gateway with image pool.

 ![connecting image server with app gateway](https://user-images.githubusercontent.com/95598307/225378594-201249be-550a-4eb1-8a94-3da0143c6ef7.png)